whalelephant/CertX/README.md

 It is important to conform to standards and practices that already works well and only make adjustments where needed.
 No point re-inventing the wheel!

-We follow W3C recommendations of Verfiable Credential.
+We follow W3C recommendations of Verifiable Credential.
 A summary of the [roles] defined are as such:

 ![w3c_defined_vc](./w3c_defined_vc.png)